MrDamiAde/docker-node-app/README.md

 # Dockerised Node.js App

 This project demonstrates how to containerise a simple Node.js application using Docker.
-The app is built using Express.js and is designed to be run inside a Docker container for easy deployment and portability.
+The app is built using Express.js and is designed to be run inside a Docker container

 ## What This Project Does